 As you can see above, the total budget is $3.9 trillion; and even if entitlements are reduced/replaced, there is no possible way to fund a UBI without significant increases to revenue.
 Many estimates would include a doubling of the personal income tax rate while also increasing the corporate income tax.

-While Universal Basic Income could be beneficial to people in immediate need, no matter what the cause, the complications are many.
-More importantly, the cost would be unbearably expensive in the country’s current revenue and spending structure.
-Discussion will continue, but until automation replaces enough unskilled workers to cause social unrest, I think the reality of a universal basic income will remain a discussion topic for government officials, academics, and futurists, but it will not be a program that comes to fruition in our near-term reality.
+While universal basic income could be beneficial to people in immediate need, no matter what the cause, there are many complications.
+More importantly, the cost would be unbearably high for the country’s current revenue and spending structure.
+The discussion will continue, but until automation replaces enough unskilled workers to cause social unrest, I think the reality of a universal basic income will remain a discussion topic for government officials, academics, and futurists, but it will not be a UBI program that comes to fruition in our near-term reality.